Cover expenses when you lose your income

 No, you will not typically be covered for termination of employment regardless of the cause of the termination.

-Protection against termination is done by the Unemployment Insurance Fund (UIF) which pays out up to a maximum of 58% of your daily income if your employer terminates your employment.
+Protection against termination is done by the UIF which pays out up to a maximum of 58% of your daily income if your employer terminates your employment.

 Salary insurance cover does not cover loss of employment or payout in the event that the disability, illness, or impairment was the result of intentionally self-inflicted injuries or exposure to danger, participation in illegal activities, negligence, refusal or critical medical treatment, the effects of alcohol or drugs, and musculoskeletal or mental health impairment exceeding three years.